aankur/garage/doc/drafts/k2v-spec.md

 Triples in K2V are constituted of three fields:

-- a partition key (`pk`), an utf8 string that defines in what partition the triple is stored; triples in different partitions cannot be listed together, they must be the object of different ReadItem or ReadBatch queries
+- a partition key (`pk`), an utf8 string that defines in what partition the triplet is stored; triplets in different partitions cannot be listed together in a ReadBatch command, or deleted together in a DeleteBatch command: a separate command must be included in the ReadBatch/DeleteBatch call for each partition key in which the client wants to read/delete lists of items

-- a sort key (`sk`), an utf8 string that defines the index of the triple inside its partition; triples are uniquely idendified by their partition key + sort key
+- a sort key (`sk`), an utf8 string that defines the index of the triplet inside its partition; triplets are uniquely idendified by their partition key + sort key

 - a value (`v`), an opaque binary blob associated to the partition key + sort key;
-  they are transmitted as binary when possible but in most case in the JSON API they will be represented as strings using base64 encoding; a value can also be `null` to indicate a deleted triple (a `null` value is called a tombstone)
+  they are transmitted as binary when possible but in most case in the JSON API they will be represented as strings using base64 encoding; a value can also be `null` to indicate a deleted triplet (a `null` value is called a tombstone)

 ### Causality information